 About this service

 The majority of people with a substance use disorder also live with a mental health condition.
-Depression, anxiety, trauma, PTSD, bipolar disorder, and psychosis frequently co-occur with addiction — and treating one without addressing the other is one of the most common reasons treatment fails.
+Depression, anxiety, trauma, PTSD, bipolar disorder, and psychosis frequently co-occur with addiction.
+Treating one without addressing the other is one of the most common reasons treatment fails.

 Co-occurring disorders require a clinician who understands both sides of the picture simultaneously.
 Not a substance use specialist who treats mental health as secondary, and not a mental health provider who minimizes addiction.
 Someone who holds both.